MicrosoftDocs/globalization/globalization/text/encoding_text_conversion.md

 - Convert incoming data sources to Unicode as early as possible.
 - Convert Unicode text to the target encoding as late as possible.
 - When converting to Unicode or converting to the required encoding, validate that all characters are supported in the target encoding (lossless conversion).
-You will also need to determine the appropriate fallback behavior when characters cannot be converted from one encoding to another.
+You'll also need to determine the appropriate fallback behavior when characters can't be converted from one encoding to another.

 ## Encoding detection

 An additional challenge when working with multiple encodings or code pages is handling incoming data encoded with an unknown encoding.
 There are heuristic methods of guessing the encoding; however, these methods can be unreliable, especially for small amounts of data.

 Unicode, and Unicode’s character encoding schemes, can facilitate encoding detection.
-UTF-8 defines valid and invalid byte sequences, so detecting an invalid byte sequence would mean that the encoding is not UTF-8.
-For UTF-16, if you expect that most or all of the characters in a stream are Latin characters, you would expect a large number of even or odd null bytes, depending on whether big-endian or little endian encoding is used.
+UTF-8 defines valid and invalid byte sequences, so detecting an invalid byte sequence would mean that the encoding isn't UTF-8.
+For UTF-16, if you expect most or all of the characters in a stream are Latin characters, you would expect a large number of even or odd null bytes, depending on whether big-endian or little endian encoding is used.